philip-lackmann/gencg_h2501/project.md

 # Project
 The main concept for this project is to create a drawing machine using finger tracking to control different parameters, based on how much each finger is curled.
 This allows for many different combinations, since you end up with 10 inputs, which can have any value between 0 and 1.
+The body can therefore be used as an expressive tool to generate different outputs.

 I wanted to realize this in 3D to make the experience more immersive, so I decided that shaders are the best approach to make this work.

 My main inspiration for the visuals comes from psychedelic artwork, such as this: https://www.pinterest.com/stevebroache/fractals/
+Fractals can also be found throughout nature: https://www.mathnasium.com/math-centers/hydepark/news/fractals-in-nature Although, seemingly chaotic, they consist of simple repeating shapes - in the digital world based on mathematical functions.

 ## Iteration 01
 In the beginning I used A-Frame to use the built-in hand tracking.
 However, it was tricky to get to work and